ZhuoqunWang0120/zqwang.github.io/README.md

 ## About

-I am a second year PhD student of Statistical Science at Duke University (but NOT a diehard Bayesian).
+I am a second year PhD student of Statistical Science at Duke University, yet not a diehard Bayesian.

 My life = span{Stats, Math, Cantopop, blahblahblah},